-- (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (8A); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to - Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names. - (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and
+- (9) In handling the information outlined in subclause (6) or any information provided by a driver or passenger using the system made available under subclause (8A): - (a) an employer who uses or an owner who makes available a system other than a digital system provided by the Service Victoria CEO and other parts of the Victorian Government must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (8A); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to other patrons.

+Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names.

+- (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and